cyberduckninja/conan-sol2/readme.md

 sol is a C++ library binding to Lua.
 It currently supports all Lua versions 5.1+ (LuaJIT 2.x included). sol aims to be easy to use and easy to add to a project.
 The library is header-only for easy integration with projects.

-## Issues

-If you wish to report an issue or make a request for a package, please do so here:

 ## For Users

 Add the corresponding remote to your conan: